signaldatascience/R-curriculum/assignments/3-advanced-topics/distributed-computing/distributed-computing.md

 Running `vec2pca`
 -----------------

-Finally, you will be running the [`vec2pca`](https://github.com/taygetea/vec2pca) algorithm on your server to analyze the subset of Amazon reviews.
+Finally, you will be running [`vec2pca`](https://github.com/taygetea/vec2pca) on your server to analyze the subset of Amazon reviews.

-* Read a [short description](http://signaldatascience.com/projects/oliviaschaefer/) of the `vec2pca` algorithm.
+* Read [this description](http://signaldatascience.com/projects/oliviaschaefer/) of `vec2pca`.

-* In order to compile some of the Python packages necessary, you will need to `yum install` the [`gcc`](https://en.wikipedia.org/wiki/GNU_Compiler_Collection), `gcc-c++`, [`blas-devel`](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms), [`lapack-devel`](https://en.wikipedia.org/wiki/LAPACK), [`atlas-devel`](https://en.wikipedia.org/wiki/Automatically_Tuned_Linear_Algebra_Software), and [`gfortran`](https://en.wikipedia.org/wiki/GNU_Fortran) packages.
-While installing them, read the introductions to their linked Wikipedia pages so you know what you're installing![^tools]
+In order to compile some of the Python packages necessary, you will need to install several programming and numerical computing-related dependencies.

+* `yum install` the following packages: [`gcc`](https://en.wikipedia.org/wiki/GNU_Compiler_Collection), `gcc-c++`, [`blas-devel`](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms), [`lapack-devel`](https://en.wikipedia.org/wiki/LAPACK), [`atlas-devel`](https://en.wikipedia.org/wiki/Automatically_Tuned_Linear_Algebra_Software), and [`gfortran`](https://en.wikipedia.org/wiki/GNU_Fortran) packages.
+While waiting for them to download and install, read the introductions to their linked Wikipedia pages so you know what you're installing![^tools]

-[^tools]: In the future, you can do `sudo yum groupinstall "Development Tools"`, which will install a lot of unnecessary packages but will probably give you all the general-purpose compilation-required packages you'll need.
+[^tools]: In the future, you can run `sudo yum groupinstall "Development Tools"`, which will install a lot of unnecessary packages but will probably give you all the general-purpose compilation-related packages you'll need.

-* Since the `t2.micro` EC2 instance doesn't have enough RAM to properly install the necessary packages, you'll have to enable [swap space](http://www.linfo.org/swap_space.html).
-Run these commands to do so:
+Since the `t2.micro` EC2 instance doesn't have enough RAM to properly install the Python packages we want, you'll have to enable [swap space](http://www.linfo.org/swap_space.html), which uses hard drive storage space as a surrogate for RAM.

+* Run these commands to allocate 1 GB of swap space:

 	```bash
 	sudo /bin/dd if=/dev/zero of=/var/swap.1 bs=1M count=1024